MissionSbinnala/Assetto_Corsa_Telemetary/README.md

 # Assetto_Corsa_Telemetary
 This a basic Telemetary logger, for those who needs data recorded to analyse each stint.

-# Still in early access, Currently only for Concept validation.
+# Still in early access!
+Currently only for Concept validation.
 Most stuffs will be changed!

 # Components
 There're two components in this project.
 The python app is a normal app of Assetto Corsa.
 The other one is a dedicated app that displays all the info in chart and give a opportunity to compare all the data.